Obesity and Cancer

-To measure obesity, researchers commonly use a scale known as the body mass index (BMI).
+To determine if someone has obesity, researchers commonly use a measure known as the body mass index (BMI).
 BMI is calculated by dividing a person’s weight (in kilograms) by their height (in meters) squared (commonly expressed as kg/m2).
-BMI provides a more accurate measure of obesity than weight alone, and for most people it is a fairly good (although indirect) indicator of body fatness.
+BMI provides a more accurate measure of obesity than weight alone, and for most people it is a good (although imperfect) indicator of body fatness.

-The standard weight categories based on BMI for adults age 20 years or older are
+The National Heart Lung and Blood Institute has a BMI calculator for adults.
+The standard weight categories based on BMI for adults ages 20 years or older are:

 |BMI in kg/m2||Weight Category|